MonRiverGames/DungeonSP2025/CONTRIBUTING.md

 ### **Contribution List**
 - Write a summary of your contributions to this project when the project is due.
-- Taylor Arnett
+- Arnett
-- Daniel Bratton
+- Bratton
-- James Broadwater
+- Broadwater
-- Evan Byerley
+- Byerley
-- Ada Chen
+- Chen
-- Gabrielle Clover
+- Clover
-- Cole Hemmings
+- Hemmings
-- Donavon Martin
+- Martin
-- Grant Nuzum
+- Nuzum
-- Harlan Osborne
+- Osborne
-- Jasper Roberts
+- Roberts
-- Hayden Scher
+- Scher
-- Cyrus Scott
+- Scott
-- Fallyn Stewart
+- Stewart
-- Benjamin Withers
+- Withers